 A herbal decoction is a method of extracting herbs in water, by simmering them over the stove for a period of time.
 Compared to a tea or infusion, this method of extraction is a little more intensive, suitable to extract medicinal parts out of harder, woodier herbs and herb parts.

 Preparing herbs in this way ensures that you are getting more of the goodness out of your denser herbs.
 You end up with a larger volume of liquid, too, making it easy to consume regularly throughout the day.
-This means if you are more likely to experience therapeutic benefit.
-Decoctions are cheap and easy to make, and use only herbs and water, so are ideal for those wishing to avoid alcohol or for children (herb dependant).
+This means you are more likely to experience therapeutic benefits.
+Decoctions are also cheap and easy to make and use only herbs and water, so are ideal for those wishing to avoid alcohol or for children (herb dependant).

 What you need: